Table of Contents

 Low doses have been found to cause opioid-like effects, such as increased urination, itching, loss of appetite, and nausea.
 Moderate to high doses can induce constipation, dizziness, dry mouth, hypotension, and sweating.

-Kratom Tea Interactions
+kratom Tea Interactions

 Interactions between kratom tea and other drugs, medications, and substances aren’t fully understood at this time.
 Yet, many kratom users also use other drugs and/or prescription medications, as suggested by various studies.